-- O You will recognize income upon your acquisition of common units to the extent the sum of the aggregate capital accounts of the common units you purchase exceeds the amount you pay for the common units. - You will recognize income upon the conversion of all or a portion of a Series F convertible unit to the extent that the sum of the aggregate capital accounts of the common units you receive upon conversion exceeds the sum of the amount you contributed upon conversion plus the allocable portion of the amount originally contributed to acquire the converted portion of such Series F convertible unit. - You may recognize income to the extent the issue price of any debt securities you contribute upon conversion exceeds your tax basis in those debt securities. - o $\,$ We have not received a ruling or assurances from the IRS with respect to our classification as a partnership. - Our tax treatment depends on our partnership status and if the IRS treats us as a corporation for tax purposes, it would adversely affect distributions to our unitholders. - We maintain uniformity of our limited partner interests through nonconforming depreciation conventions. - o Unitholders can only deduct certain losses. - O Unitholders' partnership tax information may be audited.

-- o Unitholders' tax liability resulting from an investment in our limited partner interests could exceed any cash unitholders receive as a distribution from us or the proceeds from dispositions of those securities. - O Tax-exempt organizations and certain other investors may experience adverse tax consequences from ownership of our securities. - o We are registered as a tax shelter.
-Any IRS audit which adjusts our returns would also adjust each unitholder's returns. - Unitholders may have negative tax consequences if we default on our debt or sell assets. - We will treat each investor in the units as having the same tax benefits without regard to the units purchased.
-The IRS may challenge this treatment, which could adversely affect the value of the units. - o You will likely be subject to state and local taxes in states where you do not live as a result of an investment in our units.
+- + You will recognize income upon your acquisition of common units to the extent the sum of the aggregate capital accounts of the common units you purchase exceeds the amount you pay for the common units. - + We have not received a ruling or assurances from the IRS with respect to our classification as a partnership. - + Our tax treatment depends on our partnership status and if the IRS treats us as a corporation for tax purposes, it would adversely affect distributions to our unitholders. - + We maintain uniformity of our limited partner interests through nonconforming depreciation conventions. - + Unitholders can only deduct certain losses. - + Unitholders' partnership tax information may be audited. - + Unitholders' tax liability resulting from an investment in our limited partner interests could exceed any cash unitholders receive as a distribution from us or the proceeds from dispositions of those securities. - + Tax-exempt organizations and certain other investors may experience adverse tax consequences from ownership of our securities. - + We are registered as a tax shelter.
+Any IRS audit which adjusts our returns would also adjust each unitholder's returns. - + Unitholders may have negative tax consequences if we default on our debt or sell assets.